laminlabs/lamin-docs/docs/tutorial.md

 :::{dropdown} What happens when I delete an artifact?

-By default, deleting moves an artifact to the `trash` branch so it no longer appears in standard queries.
+By default, deleting moves an artifact into the trash so it no longer appears in standard queries.

 To restore it, call `artifact.restore()`.
 For archive/trash semantics and query patterns, see {doc}`/faq/trash-archive`.